 - Improved Accessibility for ESL Viewers: There are more viewers with English as a second language than there are with English as a first language — closed captioning helps your message reach larger audiences.

 - Improved Comprehension: Closed captioning improves comprehension and retention of media content for all viewers.
+Our research page describes this point in more detail.

 Details about these closed captioning benefits are described in our latest whitepaper, available for free download here.